All Episodes

 I think has raised the real prices of things.

-I mean, real prices are what they are, so what they cost.
+I mean, real prices are what they are, as well as what they cost.

 But without all this debt, without the inability of people to spend as much as things cost today, the prices would have had to have been lower.